14th edition of Hudson’s Building and Engineering Contracts published

 Katie Powell specialises in commercial disputes with a particular emphasis on construction, professional liability and insurance disputes.

-She is recognised in the directories as “an absolute star, with sharp intellect and an amazing work ethic” and wins “universal praise”.
-She has a formidable reputation both on paper and on her feet, being described as an “outstanding construction and construction related junior”, as “unfailingly charming, super bright, incredibly hard-working and highly competitive” and as being “very tough and persuasive, and incredibly good in court”.
-She is confident in conducting all major forms of dispute resolution on both a led and an unled basis.
+Katie is ranked as a Band 1 Construction Junior (UK Chambers and Partners, 2024), as a leading junior in The Legal 500 (in both the UK and Middle East directories) and as a leading Junior in the Chambers and Partners Global directory.
+She is recognised as “an absolute star, with sharp intellect and an amazing work ethic” and as winning “universal praise”.
+She has a formidable reputation both on paper and on her feet, being described as an “outstanding construction and construction related junior”, as “unfailingly charming, super bright, incredibly hard-working and highly competitive;” “very tough and persuasive, and incredibly good in court”; “pure class: super-clever and down to earth”, “phenomenally bright” and as being“simply brilliant and passionate about everything she does”.

 Katie undertakes a wide variety of work both in a litigation and arbitration context concerning in both pure construction claims and claims against construction professionals.
 She was junior counsel in the Co-op v Birse litigation, which gave rise to some of the leading decisions on limitation in a construction context.